-Problem: What to do if someone gets sick and ends up in hospital?
+Problem: What to do if someone gets sick and ends up in the hospital?

-Solution: Find an interpreter and have some-one help you.
-It is important you know what is happening if you or your child becomes so ill they need treatment.
+Solution: Find an interpreter and have someone help you.
+It is important you know what is happening if you or your child become so ill they need treatment.

 We used an interpreter from the tour company in this instance.

-I statyed in the hospital at all times. never leave your child in a foreign hospital.
+I stayed in the hospital at all times. never leave your child in a foreign hospital.

 I paid the tour company to bring me food so I could eat, and toilet paper and drinking water.
 None of this was supplied at the hospital.

-There was no wifi to let family in Australia know.
+There was no wifi to let the family in Australia know.

-There was however a very sick child in the next bed I feared contagious, so I checked my son out and headed by bus for the next town as soon as he stopped vomiting and stabilised.
+There was, however, a very sick child in the next bed I feared contagious, so I checked my son out and headed by bus for the next town as soon as he stopped vomiting and stabilized.

 The account for 2 days including medication, hospital stay, and medical care was $11.